rezaahmadzadeh/TLGC/README.md

 * To reproduce new trajectories after the learning process, set `reproduceIt` flag to `true`.

 #### PYTHON ####
-* Not available for this demo version (Being developed and debugged)
+* Not available for this demo version (Contact authors for more information.)

 #### ROS ####
-* Not available for this demo version (Being developed and debugged)
+* Not available for this demo version (Contact authors for more information.)

 ### Contribution guidelines ###

 I would appreciate your contribution to this repo in following ways:

 * Implementing in different programming languages - Python, C++
-* Implementing in ROS
+* Implementing in ROS (different versions)
-* Adding a new dataset - including artificial data or demonstrations captured from a real-robot
+* Adding a new dataset - including synthetic data or demonstrations captured from a real-robot
 * Testing and Debugging the code
 * Improving the code - by proposing new/more efficient solutions to the existing problems
 * Extending the approach - by proposing, implementing, and testing novel ideas